 20. A Question of Faith (2017)

-A tale revolving three families and how they come at crossroads owing to two different incidents – something that would change their lives forever, ‘A Question of Faith’ begins with Pastor David and his twelve-year-old son Eric.
+This is a tale that revolves around three families and how they come at crossroads owing to two different incidents – something that would change their lives forever, ‘A Question of Faith’ begins with Pastor David and his twelve-year-old son Eric.
 While the Pastor is a devout himself, he often tends to neglect his son and chooses faith over family.
 Kate is a single mother who deeply believes in God as opposed to her daughter Maria who is a non-believer of sorts and the most qualified person in her family.
 John is a business owner who is not doing well financially and pins his hopes on to his daughter Michelle who is an aspiring singer.
 Their worlds collide when Maria hits Eric in a car accident and goes to jail while Michelle collapses owing to her health concerns.
 The three families start questioning their faiths and why they are where they are, thus leading to their worlds coming closer.

 Read More: Best Movies on Netflix India